datahub-v2/frontend/docs/data-packages/publish.md

+---
-# Publish Data as Data Packages
+title: Publish Data as Data Packages
+---

 You can publish **any kind of data** as a Data Package.